 publicationStatus: {

-// Otional.
-If this key is set to true, the publication status is getting synced everytime
+// Optional.
+If this key is set to true, the publication status will be synced everytime

 sync: false